mesosphere/dcos-docs-site/pages/dkp/kaptain/1.3.0/install/air-gapped-dkp/index.md

 1. Download the image bundle file:
 <!-- NEW TAR because of Minio -->
     * Download `kaptain_air_gapped.tar` that will contain the required artifacts to perform an air-gapped installation.
-To do so, extract the image bundle archive and other files before use:
+Extract the image bundle archive and other files before use:

       ```bash
       tar -xvf kaptain-air-gapped-1.3.0.tar.gz